hknutzen/Netspoc/technical.markdown

 slightly different from the Netspoc representation though:
 Semi-managed routers, which are either unmanaged routers with a path restriction or managed routers without filtering, appear as unmanaged routers to the user.
-When a user refers to a security zone then, a set of networks is supposed, that is internally represented as zone cluster, containing zones connected by semi-managed routers and delimited by managed routers.
+Thus, when a user refers to a security zone, a set of networks is supposed that is internally represented as zone cluster.
+Zone clusters contain zones connected by semi-managed routers and delimited by managed routers.

 {% include image.html src="./images/zone_cluster.png" description="Zones: Netspoc representation vs. user view." %}